VCCRI/Spliceogen/README.md

 2) "$file"_withinSS.txt:

-    Contains all variants that overlap annotated splice sites, alongside relevant scores and gene/exon information.
+    Contains all variants that overlap annotated splice sites.
+The overlapping splice sites are denoted by their exonID and "\_donor" or "\_acceptor".
 Variants are sorted by donor/acceptor score decrease, such that the variants most likely to disrupt existing donor/acceptor splice sites appear at the top of this file.

 3) "$file"_donorCreating.txt

-    Contains variants outside of existing splice sites that are predicted to create donor motifs, ranked by P value, based on a logistic regression model of the MaxEntScan and GeneSplicer scores of known donor creating variants (discussed below)
+    Contains variants outside of existing splice sites that are predicted to create donor motifs, ranked by P value, based on a logistic regression model of the MaxEntScan and GeneSplicer scores of known donor creating variants derived from Shiraishi et al., 2018<sup>5</sup>.

 4) "$file"_acceptorCreating.txt